 - Stay Informed - PCPCH program updates and other relevant information about your clinic’s recognition is communicated by email.
 Please visit www.govdelivery.com to sign up to receive PCPCH program updates.

 We are here to help.
 Please contact the PCPCH program team at PCPCH@oha.oregon.gov or 503-373-7768 if you have any questions about the application process or the recognition standards.

 PCPCH recognized clinics are randomly selected for a verification site visit from the Oregon Health Authority.
 The PCPCH Recognition Criteria Technical Specifications and Reporting Guide (TA Guide) explains what documentation the clinic must have to support its attestation.
-The TA Guide also describes how clinics should collect and calculate any required data.
+Practices that were most recently recognized before January 1, 2021 will be held to the standards and documentation described in the 2017 TA Guide, whereas practices most recently recongized after this date will be held to the standards and documentation described in the 2020 TA Guide.
+These TA Guides also describe how clinics should collect and calculate any required data.
 A documentation binder will be required for each clinic selected for a site visit.
 If your clinic is chosen for a verification site visit, we will contact you at least 30 days prior to the intended site visit date and work with you as your clinic prepares for the visit.

 For more information, see these site visit resources.